wsdaniels/wsdaniels.github.io/_pages/research.md

 ## Fast implementation of the Gaussian puff dispersion model

 We created a computationally efficient implementation of the Gaussian puff model for the atmospheric transport of methane (or other trace gasses) in near-field environments.
-The implementation reduces unnecessary calculations by limiting the number of active puffs in the simulation via an adaptive spatiotemporal threshold, achieving over a 100x speedup compared to a naive implementations.
-Using controlled release data from the Methane Emissions Technology Evaluation Center (METEC), we show that this Gaussian puff model outperforms the more commonly used Gaussian plume model for near-field transport.
+The implementation reduces unnecessary calculations by limiting the number of active puffs in the simulation via an adaptive spatiotemporal threshold, achieving over a 100x speedup compared to a naive implementation.
+Using controlled release data from the Methane Emissions Technology Evaluation Center (METEC), we show that the Gaussian puff model outperforms the more commonly used Gaussian plume model for near-field transport.
 This fast, lightweight model supports real-time emission inference from continuous monitoring systems and is suitable for large-scale deployment.
 Plus, all of the code is open-source!
-Projects that I was involved in are bolded below.

 **Fast Gaussian puff paper**: [Jia et al., 2025](https://doi.org/10.1038/s41598-025-99491-x)
 **Fast Gaussian puff code**: [GitHub](https://github.com/Hammerling-Research-Group/FastGaussianPuff)